Introduction

 1) The number of the site.

-2) The distance from the inner bank of the meander at regular intervals across the river
+2) The distance from the inner bank of the meander at regular intervals across

 3) The depth of the water at regular intervals across the river